 On each side of the back of the pack, you can see green loops that allow the wearer to adjust the height of the shoulder straps.

 On the flip side, our testing revealed that our particularly skinny reviewers had trouble cinching down the waist belt.
-They just about ran out of runway before they could get it properly secure.
+They just about ran out of strap before they could get it properly secure.

 We found that the one-size-fits-all is actually one-size-fits-most.
 Some testers ran out of waist belt to tighten before the pack weight was distributed properly.